It’s a sophisticated little 3D printer for beginners, but a little bit tricky to set up. Read our Flashforge Finder review to learn more.

 Wrapping up, here’s a picture of an elephant model that came preloaded on the USB stick.
 After some liberal application of hairspray, this object printed right the first time.

-License: The text of "Flashforge Finder 3D Printer Review: (Almost) For Beginners" by All3DP is licensed under a Creative Commons Attribution 4.0 International License.
+License: The text of "Flashforge Finder Review – A Good 3D Printer for Beginners" by All3DP is licensed under a Creative Commons Attribution 4.0 International License.

 Subscribe to updates from All3DP